 We know all of our pupils have access to the internet, this is also within school too.
 The internet proved to be a wonderful tool during our school closure, to keep in touch with family and friends, to support our young people with their home learning and much more.
 However, our very first priority is that our children know how to stay safe online as well as aiding our parents/carers to support our pupils with this too.
 We hope you find this information useful and helpful in supporting your child/ren to stay safe online.LSCP – Keeping your child safe online

-Here are our key top tips we learn for staying safe online:
+Here are our key top tips we teach all of our pupils to educate them about staying safe online:

 - Keep your personal information safe and private (don’t share it with anyone).